scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 So sadly I had another day without being fully on Soylent like I wanted to be.
-Still, when I got home I had a small cup of soylent since I figure my breakfast and lunch couldn't have been more than 1000 calories and my dinner of pizza at work consisted of 4 thin-style pizza that probably was at most another 1000.
+Still, when I got home I had a small cup of soylent since I figure my breakfast and lunch couldn't have been more than 1000 calories and my dinner of pizza at work consisted of 4 slices of thin-style pizza that probably was at most another 1000.

 Today was definitely a change from my previous mentality though.
 Before I was trying to figure out how I was going to mix it up to avoid clumps,